bentoml/BentoVLLM/jamba1.5-mini/README.md

 ## Prerequisites
 - You have gained access to `ai21labs/AI21-Jamba-1.5-Mini` on [Hugging Face](https://huggingface.co/ai21labs/AI21-Jamba-1.5-Mini).
-- If you want to test the Service locally, we recommend you use Nvidia GPUs with at least 80G*2 VRAM.
+- If you want to test the Service locally, we recommend you use Nvidia GPUs with at least 80GBx2 VRAM (e.g about 2 H100 GPUs).

 ## Install dependencies